madewhatnow/OpenProjectRaspberryPi/index.md

 And now: OpenProject should be accessible on **raspberry_pi-IP**:80.
 The standard login is admin // admin.
 If this does not work, see **Troubleshooting** below.

+## Email notifications

+The template configuration above works, if an 'app specific password' is created in the corresponding google account, and the POP/IMAP option is activated for the same account.
+See details here: https://support.google.com/accounts/answer/185833?hl=en

 ## Congratulations!